percona/pmm-doc/docs/details/develop-checks.md

 - **Name** (string, required): defines machine-readable name (ID).
 - **Summary** (string, required): defines short human-readable description.
 - **Description** (string, required): defines long human-readable description.
+- **Interval** (string/enum, optional): defines running interval.
+Can be one of the predefined intervals in the UI: Standard, Frequent, Rare.
 - **Type** (string/enum, required): defines the query type and the PMM Service type for which the advisor runs.
 Check the list of available types in the table below.
 - **Query** (string, can be absent if the type defines the whole query by itself): The query is executed on the PMM Client side and contains query specific for the target DBMS.
 - **Script** (string, required): contains a small Starlarck program that processes query results, and returns check results.
 It is executed on the PMM Server side.

 ## Checks script